singularity-ng/singularity-code-analysis/singularity-code-analysis-book/src/commands/README.md

 # Commands

-**rust-code-analysis-cli** offers a range of **commands** to analyze and extract information from source code.
+**singularity-code-analysis-cli** offers a range of **commands** to analyze and extract information from source code.
 Each command **may** include parameters specific to the task it performs.
-Below, we describe the core types of commands available in **rust-code-analysis-cli**.
+Below, we describe the core types of commands available in **singularity-code-analysis-cli**.

 ## Metrics